Soulaimane Raissouni

-Soulaimane Raissouni (سليمان الريسوني) (born 5 June 1972) is a Moroccan journalist, editorialist, and human rights activist.
+Soulaiman Raissouni (سليمان الريسوني) (born 5 June 1972) is a Moroccan journalist, editorialist, and human rights activist.
 He was working as the chief editor of the newspaper Akhbar Al Yaoum, being notable for his editorials, criticizing government corruption and advocating political reform.
 On May 22, 2020, Raissouni was arrested over charges of “indecent assault” against another man.
 His arrest triggered a movement of solidarity among his sympathizers, both in Morocco and internationally, alleging that his case is part of a defamation campaign targeting journalists and rights activists critical of Moroccan authorities.